ddgg-el/freesound-client/README.md

 The [Freesound API](https://freesound.org/docs/api/index.html) is very well documented, and it is a useful resource to make the best use out of this library.

+#### Python Versions
+This project has different branches for the following Python versions:

+- main (3.11)
+- 3.10
+- 3.8

+for full annotation and hints support download and use  `main`

 ### Before you start
 #### Dependencies
 This software depends on the `requests` library which can be installed globally or locally (in a virtual environment) via `pip`